rukayaj/secondhandcpt/README.md

 There are a number of auth requirements that should be in the .env.local file.

 Note that making database structural changes is not possible from the app - if you need to do that generate some SQL for the human developers to run in the Supabase SQL console.
 Do not bother saving a file - just write out the SQL.
+Wiping the database is possible though, use clear-all-data.js.
+IMPORTANT - DO NOT RECREATE THIS FUNCTIONALITY IN ANOTHER FILE.
+I've had to delete 3 different versions of it because you (the AI) keep making it again and again.
+Use what is there already, not just for deleting everything but also for importing/syncing messages.
+Before you write new code, double check that the functionality does not already exist in the codebase.

 The following npm scripts are available for the WAHA-Gemini integration: